garagorry/cldr/cdppc/misc/datahub_discovery/README.md

 # CDP Environment Discovery: DataHub, Datalake, and FreeIPA

 This Python tool automates discovery, inspection, and export of resources within a CDP environment.
 It queries the CDP CLI for DataHub clusters, Datalakes, and FreeIPA details, gathers metadata, and exports JSON/CSV summaries.
+You can discover all DataHub clusters in an environment or target a specific cluster using the `--datahub-name` parameter.
 A timestamped output folder is created and compressed into a `.tar.gz` at the end.

 ---